The number of accessible paths in the hypercube: Introduction and motivation

-In that setting, it is thus sufficient to consider the $L$-dimensional hypercube which contains (as opposing nodes) the original type, noted $\sigma_0=(0,0,\ldots,0)$ and the fittest type $\sigma_L=(1,1,1,\ldots,1)$.
-We consider paths through that hypercube along the edges which always move further away from the origin (i.e.\@ at each step a 0 is changed into a 1 in the sequence) and, out of the $L!$ possible paths, we wish to count the number~$\open$ of open paths, that is the number of paths such that the fitness values form an increasing sequence which represent a possible evolutionary history of the organism towards its optimum fitness.
+In that setting, it is thus sufficient to consider the $L$-dimensional hypercube which contains (as opposing nodes) the original type, noted $\sigma_0=(0,0,\ldots,0)$ and the fittest type $\sigma_L=(1,1,\ldots ,1)$.
+We consider paths through that hypercube along the edges which always move further away from the origin (i.e., at each step a 0 is changed into a 1 in the sequence) and, out of the $L!$ possible paths, we wish to count the number~$\Theta$ of open paths, that is the number of paths such that the fitness values form an increasing sequence which represent a possible evolutionary history of the organism towards its optimum fitness.

 To count the number of open paths, we need to have a model for the fitness values $x_\sigma$ of all the nodes.
 There are many choices as to how to do this.
-One could for instance chose $x_\sigma$ to be the number of ones in $\sigma$.
-In that case all direct paths from $\sigma_0$ to $\sigma_L$ are accessible.
+One could, for instance, choose $x_\sigma$ to be the number of ones in $\sigma$.
+In that case, all direct paths from $\sigma_0$ to $\sigma_L$ are accessible.
 However this corresponds to a very smooth, linear {\it fitness landscape} which does not match observations.

 Instead, our choice is to pick the fitness values as independent random variables with a common distribution.
-As we are only interested in whether a sequence is increasing or not, the results will not depend on the specific distribution (as long as it is atom-less).
-We therefore choose to give a fitness~$x_{\sigma_L}=1$ to the fittest node and to assign uniform random numbers between 0 and 1 to each other nodes.
-This is the so called ``House of Cards'' model, which was introduced by Kingman \cite{kingman}, which is also \cite{altenberg} the $NK$ model studied by \cite{kauffmann-levin} in the limit $K=N-1$.
-The variant we consider where $x_{\sigma_0}$ is not randomly picked but fixed to a given value $x$ has also been considered recently \cite{carneiro hartl,klozner}.
+As we are only interested in whether a sequence is increasing or not, the results will not depend on the specific distribution (as long as it is atomless).
+We therefore choose to give a fitness~$x_{\sigma_L}=1$ to the fittest node and to assign uniform random numbers between 0 and 1 to each other node.
+This is the so-called ``House of Cards'' model, which was introduced by Kingman \cite{kingman}, which is also \cite{altenberg} the $\mathit{NK}$ model studied by \cite{kauffmann-levin} in the limit $K=N-1$.
+The variant we consider where $x_{\sigma_0}$ is not randomly picked but fixed to a given value $x$ has also been considered recently \cite{carneirohartl,klozner}.
+In a follow-up paper \cite{BBZ2}, we explore the situation in which we authorize arbitrary paths on the hypercube, and not only the shortest ones.